casualsnek/cassowary/README.md

 # 5. How can i help ?
 - Improve the README.md
 - Report bugs or submit patches
-- Maybe donate so i can spend some more time maintaining it !
+- Suggest new features or improvements on existing ones !